ghcjs/ghcjs/README.markdown

     if you used the Git repository to install:
     $ ghcjs-boot --dev

+    if you are doing a development build with GHC 7.10, you need to tell `ghcjs-boot` to use the `ghc-7.10` branch of the `ghcjs-boot` repository:
+    $ ghcjs-boot --dev --ghcjs-boot-dev-branch ghc-7.10

     if you are using a package from hackage that includes the libraries:
     $ ghcjs-boot